-Today is Indigenous Peoples Day, and to celebrate, we share an excerpt from Shaped by the West, Volume 1: A History of North America to 1877, part of a two-volume source reader by William Deverell and Anne Hyde.
+To celebrate Indigenous Peoples Day, we share an excerpt from Shaped by the West, Volume 1: A History of North America to 1877, part of a two-volume source reader by William Deverell and Anne Hyde.

 At about the same time, another cultural flowering emerged on the Colorado Plateau.
 A group of cities, linked by highways and water aqueducts linked peoples we now call the Ancestral Puebloans.
 Their great cities—built by slaves—are now ruins like Chaco Canyon, Mesa Verde, and Canyon de Chelly.
 They once housed hundreds of people and hosted extensive ceremonies in a region where water is so scarce it is difficult to imagine how urban life evolved there.
 For more than a thousand years, the Ancestral Puebloans built great structures; filled them with spectacular pottery, carvings, and weaving; and then, around 1300 CE, abandoned their cities.
 While much debate remains about why the Ancestral Puebloans left, native experts and scholars agree that a prolonged drought was a central factor.
 People resettled in smaller cities, towns, and villages along the Rio Grande and Gila Rivers, where water was more secure, and on top of great mesas, where their enemies could not reach them.